103 years old, still proud and strong !

 CLICK ON THEIR LOGOS TO FIND OUT MORE

-Entries are open now for our 2025 Sellicks Beach Historic Motorcycle Races to be held on MARCH 15th & 16th 2025
+Sellicks Beach Historic Motorcycle Races held on MARCH 15th & 16th 2025

-YES WE ARE BACK!
-OUR AMBERLIGHT TO BIERHAUS SHOW AND SHINE AT LOBETHAL IS COMING BACK AGAIN ON SUNDAY 16TH FEBRUARY 2025.
-OUR USUAL TROPHIES WILL BE AVAILABLE FOR THE BEST BIKE IN EACH CATAGORY PLUS A BEST ON SHOW TROPHY AS WELL.
-THIS WILL BE ONLY ONE MONTH BEFORE OUR SELLICKS BEACH RACES SO WE WILL HAVE A HUGE DISPLAY OF READY TO RACE BIKES ON SHOW FOR YOU TO CHECK OUT PLUS ALL THE INFO YOU WILL NEED TO COME TO THE BEACH AND WATCH THE RACING.
-SEE YOU THERE !
+OUR AMBERLIGHT TO BIERHAUS SHOW AND SHINE AT LOBETHAL ON SUNDAY 16TH FEBRUARY 2025 WAS A GREAT SUCCESS!
+OUR USUAL TROPHIES WERE AVAILABLE FOR THE BEST BIKE IN EACH CATAGORY PLUS A BEST ON SHOW TROPHY AS WELL.
+THIS WAS ONLY ONE MONTH BEFORE OUR SELLICKS BEACH RACES.
+SEE YOU ON THE BEACH !

 16th FEBRUARY 2025 11am - 2pm